nim-lang/Nim/doc/manual.rst

 The `align`:idx: pragma is for variables and object field members.
 It modifies the alignment requirement of the entity being declared.
 The argument must be a constant power of 2.
-Valid non-zero alignments that are weaker than nother align pragmas on the same declaration are ignored.
+Valid non-zero alignments that are weaker than other align pragmas on the same declaration are ignored.
 Alignments that are weaker that the alignment requirement of the type are ignored.